scepter914/carrot-vision-rs/carrot_image_utils/README.md

 # carrot_image_utils

-This crate is util library for image processing library by rust.
+This crate is util library for image processing by rust.

 ## History

 - For new release
+  - Fix manifest and README.md
 - v0.1.8
   - Fix to_rect function
 - v0.1.7